markolsonse/maths-worksheets/README.md

 #### Factoring Positive Integers
 - [001A](LatexSageMath/001A.pdf) Expressing positive integers on the interval [2,100] as a product of prime number factors.

+## Trigonometry

+## Unit Circle
+- [0018](LatexMath/0018.pdf) Unit circle complete with angles in expressed in degrees and radians for angles of multiples of 30, 60 and 90 degrees.
+Also included, are the polar coordinates values for each of these special angles. & % Description

+## Statistics

+### Linear Regression
+- [0019](LatexMath/0019.pdf) Linear regression data set for the swimming 100m freestyle event for the gold medal winners.

 ---